ACM40960/project-yusen-xie/README.md

 pip install imutils==0.5.4
 pip install matplotlib==3.3.4
 ```
+## _Download data_
+>For any program, after we have installed the necessary components, it's time to prepare the data
+>The data has been uploaded to my Google Drive, and I have uploaded a copy on github.

+>Here is the Link to Google Drive:https://drive.google.com/drive/folders/1Grli6Q_1cK0o39csBhfXTU10vbNV-PnB?usp=sharing

 ## _Usage_
 > Firstly, CNN Model must be trained if there is no 'model.pkt'
 ```sh